Azure/bicep-types-az/generated/synapse/microsoft.synapse/2021-06-01/types.md

 ### Properties
 * **recurringScans**: [VulnerabilityAssessmentRecurringScansProperties](#vulnerabilityassessmentrecurringscansproperties): The recurring scans settings
 * **storageAccountAccessKey**: string (WriteOnly): Specifies the identifier key of the storage account for vulnerability assessment scan results.
 If 'StorageContainerSasKey' isn't specified, storageAccountAccessKey is required.
-* **storageContainerPath**: string (WriteOnly): A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
+* **storageContainerPath**: string: A blob storage container path to hold the scan results (e.g. https://myStorage.blob.core.windows.net/VaScans/).
 It is required if server level vulnerability assessment policy doesn't set
 * **storageContainerSasKey**: string (WriteOnly): A shared access signature (SAS Key) that has write access to the blob container specified in 'storageContainerPath' parameter.
 If 'storageAccountAccessKey' isn't specified, StorageContainerSasKey is required.

 ## SqlPoolVulnerabilityAssessmentRuleBaselineItem